henriqueinonhe/promises-training/README.md

 - Concrete -> Exercises that simulate real-world problems.
 - Foundation -> Exercises based on the foundations of promises and their implementation and common helpers.

+> [!IMPORTANT]
+> There isn't an specific order for categories, you can start from any of them and switch to another one even before finishing the other one completely.
+Howerer, the exercises have different [levels](#levels) that will be discussed next.

 Exercises are located within `src/exercises/<category>` folders, where `<category>` is one of the categories mentioned above.

-For **graph** exercises, the base explanations are located in this README, in the yadayadayada section, and for each exercise, there is a `graph.png` that depicts the dependency graph for that specific exercise.
+For **graph** exercises, the base explanations are located in this README, in the [graph section](#graph-exercises), and for each exercise, there is a `graph.png` that depicts the dependency graph for that specific exercise.

 For **concrete** and **foundation** exercises, the explanations are located in the `README.md` inside the exercise's folder (e.g. `src/exercises/concrete/parallelChunks/README.md`).